Credit by Demonstrated Mastery

 Credit by Demonstrated Mastery (CDM) is the process by which the Mooresville Graded School District collects a body of evidence to award a student credit in a particular course without requiring the student to complete traditional classroom instruction for a certain amount of seat time.

 Open the tabs below for information we believe students and parents will find helpful regarding Credit by Demonstrated Mastery.
 Student and parents should carefully review this information related to the CDM process to determine if this option best meets the needs of the individual student.

 - CDM Student and Family Application

-The NC State Board of Education recently passed a policy allowing eligible high school and middle school students to earn high school course credit without having to actually take the course in the traditional manner.
+The NC State Board of Education passed a policy in 2013 allowing eligible high school and middle school students to earn high school course credit without having to actually take the course in the traditional manner.
 This process is called Credit By Demonstrated Mastery.